 No, a set percentage of the CMF Award does not need to be disbursed by the initial disbursement date in the Assistance Agreement.
-As long as at least \$1 is disbursed to a project by the 3-year initial disbursement deadline, this requirement is considered satisfied; however, 100% of the Award must be disbursed by the Project Completion date specified by the Assistance Agreement.
+As long as at least \$1 is disbursed to a project by the 3-year initial disbursement deadline, this requirement is considered satisfied; however, 100% of the Award must be disbursed by the Investment Period End Date (referred to as the Project Completion date in the former February 8, 2016 Interim Rule and FY 2016 to FY 2023 Assistance Agreements) specified by the Assistance Agreement.